pawel2000pl/Ourcraft/README.md

 In case of errors with the compilation, open with the Lazarus "source/Single-mode/SingleMode.lpr" and then click Package -> Open loaded package.
 Find "lazopenglcontext", open it and compile.
 Then click Run -> Build.
-And then, you can type "make run" (in the console, in main directiry of project) to open the game in single mode.
+And then, you can type "make run" (in the console, in main directory of project) to open the game in single mode.

 Screenshots: